- Home

 What is Inheritance Tax and who pays it?

 Inheritance Tax is a tax that is paid on an individual’s estate when it is worth more than £325,000 when they die.
-There are a number of additional exemptions and reliefs available and, in some circumstances, this £325,000 can be extended by use of the Residence Nil Rate Band.
+There are a number of additional exemptions and reliefs available, and in some circumstances, this £325,000 can be extended by use of the Residence Nil Rate Band.

 Inheritance Tax is paid using funds from your estate and is dealt with by your executor(s), or the person dealing with your estate if there isn’t a valid Will.